2Emma-zhou/Work-Related/my-website/docs/Using X-Collector/Appendix/Migrate Authorization.md

 :::

 ### Uploading Authorization File
-Upload the generated authorization file to a server where the supOS platform is installed or where a Ubuntu system is installed that can connect with supOS.
+Upload the generated authorization file to a server where supOS is installed or where a Ubuntu system is installed that can connect with supOS.

 1. Enter https://&lt;supOS IP&gt;:1947 on a browser to log in to the authorization backend.
 2. Select **Update/Attach** tab, and then click **Choose File**.